 Read more on “Don’t buy Endowment Policy Plan“.

-Reason #1: Using your CPF Money to Buy Home.
+Reason #1: Using your CPF Savings to Buy Home.

-Most Singaporeans will use their CPF money to purchase new home.
+Most Singaporeans will use their CPF savings to purchase a new home.
 So it makes sense, once you have more than $20,000 in your normal CPF account, you should start investing early so you can put a comfortable downpayment for your new home.